seanox/aspect-js/README.md

 # Features
 - __HTML and JavaScript Integration__
-  Uses HTML markup and JavaScript objects as the primary application module.
-Can be combined with other JavaScript frameworks when their functionality and syntax do not overlap.
+  Uses component resources consisting of HTML, CSS and JavaScript as primary application modules and can be combined with other JavaScript frameworks, provided their functionality and syntax do not overlap.
 - __Declarative Markup__
   Extends HTML with declarative attributes, expressions and runtime processing for conditions, iteration, rendering, validation, events and related